timp/dsn-chassis/chassis-rest/README.txt

 having element names longer than 31 characters...)
 After you've done that it should work fine
 (although I do expect other database mapping errors to crop up to start with...)

+Remember, Spring caches, so you will need to restart tomcat sometimes.